archethic-foundation/archethic-docs/docs/participate/dex/05-Guide_Usage/02-liquidity.md

 - **Token Holdings**: This section lists the exact number of tokens currently deposited within the pool, providing a clear view of the pool's liquidity depth.
 - **Swap Fee Percentage**: The fee charged for swap transactions within this particular pool is displayed as a percentage.
 This fee contributes to the rewards earned by liquidity providers, representing an essential metric for potential and current investors.

-## Interacting with Pools: Available Actions
+### Interacting with Pools: Available Actions

-On our DEX, participants have the flexibility to engage with liquidity pools through a variety of actions, each designed to suit different strategies and needs.
+On aeSwap, participants have the flexibility to engage with liquidity pools through a variety of actions, each designed to suit different strategies and needs.
 Here’s a concise overview of the options available:

 **Exchange Pool Tokens**: Users can swap tokens within a pool, utilizing the liquidity available to exchange one token for another.
 This action is fundamental to the operation of a DEX, allowing users to seamlessly trade assets at current market rates determined by the pool's liquidity and token ratio.